-- ☐ Check all fittings, pressure and waste, for leaks before each trip or before vehicle storage as part of your normal maintenance: - Inspect all faucets, the water purification system (if so equipped) and sink connections (including drain baskets or filters). - ☐ Inspect connections at the water pump and water heater. - At the end of every trip, you should drain any unused water from the fresh water system. - All water contains contaminant and mineral particles that can cause fresh water system odors.
-Untreated well water is a major source of water system odors. - The fresh water (potable water) system needs periodic sanitization and winterization to take care of all the components within the plumbing system and help discourage the growth of bacteria and other organisms that can contaminate the water supply.
+- □ Check all fittings, pressure and waste, for leaks before each trip or before vehicle storage as part of your normal maintenance: - □ Inspect all faucets, the water purification system (if so equipped) and sink connections (including drain baskets or filters). - □ Inspect connections at the water pump and water heater (if so equipped). - □ At the end of every trip, you should drain any unused water from the fresh water system.